 6. Include an element of social validation

-Feature social proof in your copy to build buyer confidence.
+Feature social proof in your sales funnel copywriting to build buyer confidence.
 This includes customer reviews, follower count, star ratings, influencer content, and social media posts featuring your product.

 Social proof is essentially a vote of confidence.
 It works so well because of a social psychology concept called normative social influence.
 When a person or group of persons agree on one grain of truth, there’s a subconscious pressure for others to conform.